 - If you get rid of your sales engagement product, you'll also lose any round robin functionality you're using

 Bonus!
 Round robin with Gradient Works

-You didn't think I was going to let you get out of here without talking about how Gradient Works makes round robin assignment in Salesforce easy did you?
+You didn't think I was going to let you get out of here without talking about how Gradient Works makes round robin assignment in Salesforce easy, did you?

-By the way, round robin is such an important part of how sales teams manage assignment and handoffs, that we put together a whole round robin assignment knowledge base for sales teams.
+By the way, round robin is such an important part of how sales teams manage assignments and handoffs, that we put together a whole round robin assignment knowledge base for sales teams.
 Go check it out.